MataiMRI/intern_img_proc_workshop/README.md

 where `uoaXXXXX` is the NeSI project used for the workshop.

-Remove the virtual environment using
+Remove the Jupyter kernel using

 ```
 module purge && module load JupyterLab